HavrynaKateryna/my-first-project/README.md

 # my-first-project

+git status
-This is my first progect
+This is my first progect new